vatesfr/xen-orchestra/self_service.md

 To allow people creating VMs as they want, we need to give them a *part* of your XenServer resources (disk space, CPUs, RAM).
 You can call this "general quotas" if you like.
 But you need first to decide how those quota applies in your infrastructure:

-* which hosts will be available for self-service?
 * which Storage Repository?
+* which Networks?
+* which Templates can be used?

+Then, you can limit resources:

+* maximum vCPUs, RAM and disk usage
+* maximum number of VMs and VDIs

+After, you just have to assign a group or a user to this set.
+Any created VM in this set will be administrable for user/group of this set.

 Details are given in [this GitHub issue](https://github.com/vatesfr/xo-web/issues/285).
 Feel free to contribute to help up!

-## Users quotas

-After having the global "frame" for your self-service, you need could be able to give users or groups, a maximum number of vCPUs or RAM etc.

 ## Toward the Cloud

-Self-service leads to other questions:

-* what about [network provisioning](https://github.com/vatesfr/xo-web/issues/351)?
-(IP addresses)
-* SSH keys and root partition growing with CloudInit is also a nice possibility
+* SSH keys and root partition growing with CloudInit is already possible (see XO [CloudInit](cloudinit.md) documentation)